|Surge Protectors||| Print ||

 But don’t stop here!
 To further protect your electronic equipment against surge damage, you need to install a surge protection device within fifteen feet of that equipment.
 This can be done with a simple plug-in unit or one that wires directly to your equipment.

 The best way to protect yourself form surges is through the combination of service entrance surge protectors, and additional protection 15 feet from electronics.

 Once I’ve Protected My Electrical Circuits, I’m Protected—Right?

 Not necessarily.
 Damaging surges can enter your home through phone and cable circuits just as easily as power lines.
 The same rule applies as before: protect your phone and cable cords within fifteen feet of your equipment.
-At locations combine electric power with either cable television or telephone, make sure that the surge protector protects everything.
+At locations that combine electric power with either cable television or telephone, make sure that the surge protector protects everything.

 Should I Be Concerned about the Quality of My Electrical Grounding?

 Yes.
 A surge protection device is only as effective as the electrical grounding circuit that is made available to it.
 Surge protection devices divert surge current to grounding wires in your home and then ultimately to earth where they are safely diverted away from your equipment.